hash-anmol/LinkedIn-AI-Agent/linkedin_ai_agent/README.md

 Next, navigate to your project directory and install the dependencies:

-(Optional) Lock the dependencies and install them by using the CLI command:
+ Lock the dependencies and install them by using the CLI command:
 ```bash
 crewai install
 ```